sertel/actris/README.md

 # ACTRIS COQ DEVELOPMENT

-This directory contains the Coq mechanization of the Actris framework, first presented in the paper
+This repository contains the Coq mechanization of the Actris framework, first presented in the paper
 [Actris: Session Type Based Reasoning in Separation Logic](https://iris-project.org/pdfs/2020-popl-actris-final.pdf) at POPL'20.